lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 This is where serverless kicks in.
 Serverless is in essence a combo of a VM and a container.
 Powered by a microVM with its own kernel it deploys faster than your regular virtual machine while at the same time it can run your applications.

 In contrast with VMs and containers, serverless services don't run continuously.
-A serverless setup will only run when it is invoked and will afterwards release all its computing capacity.
+A serverless setup will only run when it's invoked and will afterwards release all computing capacity.
 This is the reason why a serverless architecture is the most cost-effective way since you won’t have to pay for its idle time.